Shinbatsu/asyncview/README.md

 ### Install vin npm

-1. `npm install asyncview` # Deprecated so use build instead
+1. `npm install asyncview` # Deprecated: so use build instead

 ### Build from sources